How Are Dog Waste Bags Made?

 Once they have been pressed, dog waste bags are then cut, sealed, and sized to their specific size requirements.
 At this time, printing on the bags may also be done.

 Dog waste bags will typically be made in roll or wicket styles.
 Rolled bags are exactly what they sound like.
 They are rolled during production and perforated between each individual bag.
 They can then be spun off the roll when needed.
 Dog waste bags on a wicket are individually perforated and attach to a header card.
 The header card of wicket style bags holds everything together.
 This header card is also the main point from which the wicket style bags usually hang from one or multiple hooks.

-Dog waste bags made from polyethylene can be made from standard or degradable plastics.
-Regardless of plastic type, any dog waste bag should be disposed of properly after each use.
+Any dog waste bag should be disposed of properly after each use.